BurlingtonCodeAcademy/jsi-march-2022-notes/week-05/overview-session-9.md

 Tonight we discussed **Arrays** and **Objects** and **Iteration Methods** oh my!

+If you've already finished the "Guess The Number" project and want to take on an extra challenge, check out the Ice Box Challenges at the bottom of the notes doc.

 ## Arrays

 - An array is a container for values